wromijn/halo/README.md

 }
 ```

-Like JSON-Schema, simple-hal makes a clear distinction between numeric fields that can contain floating point values and numeric fields that can not.
+Like JSON-Schema, Halo makes a clear distinction between numeric fields that can contain floating point values and numeric fields that can not.
 To emphasize this distinction, "integer" type fields are output without a fractional part and "number" type fields are always output as floating point values (1 is output as 1.0).
 This way, an API user can tell even without referring to a schema that a floating point data type is needed.

 ## Adding links